fanluo12/LC/Arrays&Hashing/README.md

 ## 454. 4Sum II
 Use hash map to store the frequency of sum for nums1 and nums2.
 Loop through nums3 and nested loop through nums4, if their -sum exists in map, update final result

+## 525. Contiguous Array
+For loop through nums, use hash map to update current sum(if meet 0, minus 1, if meet 1, add 1).
+Once current sum is 0, update max length as i + 1.
+If map contains current sum, update max of current index minus map.get(curSum) and max length